It's a big day, after almost 2 years of work by the whole community, Gladys Assistant 4 is available, for free download as usual!

 Now let's go back to the decisions that led to this fourth version of Gladys Assistant 🙂

 In December 2018, I met two members of the community to discuss the future of the project, and together we defined what we wanted for the next major release of Gladys, Gladys Assistant 4.
 After this meeting, I wrote a technical manifesto that summarized our discussions.

 Gladys Assistant v3 was aging, both in terms of development process and technologies used.
 It was a great product, but the developments were slower and slower and less stable due to technical choices going back to the start of the project.

 Maintaining this mammoth was getting harder and harder, and the attractiveness of the project suffered.
-There were many “mystical” bugs, and everyone was crazy about them.
+There were many “mystical” bugs, and everyone was going crazy because of that.
 It was frustrating to see everyone struggling to do a simple update in Gladys v3, getting stuck on configuration points that should be automatic.

-For 2 years, we worked together with the community to release version 4, designed with technologies in our opinion more suited to the on-board world.
+For 2 years, we worked together with the community to release version 4, designed with technologies in our opinion more suited to the embedded world.